What are the steps and skills needed to plan a major site redesign for your organization?

 The outcome of these initial meetings is a project plan and/or a request for proposals (RFP).
 A project plan usually includes a high-level description of the project, a timeline, a budget, a description of deliverables and outcomes, and a definition of the roles and assignments.
 An RFP has similar information, but it’s intended for outside companies that want to bid for your business, so you should exclude the description of roles and assignments and include information about your organization and its goals.

 - Assemble your team or hire a web design firm: At this point, send your RFP to a handful of web design companies.
 Ask to see examples of their previous work, ask for references, and meet with the best candidates in person if possible.
 Remember that a response to an RFP isn’t a binding agreement.
 Once you’ve picked a web design company, work with them to draft a Statement of Work (SOW).
 This is a formal, signed agreement that outlines the expectations and deliverables on both sides, as well as price and payment information.

-If you have the staff resources to handle this project in-house, start assigning the various roles and tasks outlined in your digital marketing and SEO strategy.
-See below for more information on the various roles and skill sets associated with a website design project.
+If you have the staff resources to handle this project in-house, start assigning the various roles and tasks outlined in your digital marketing and SEO strategy

 - Inventory existing content and plan for new content: Assign someone to look through newsletters, file servers, brochures, postings, and marketing materials for content you can re-purpose.
 If you have an existing website, assign someone to review and categorize the content, looking especially for pages that are outdated, inaccurate, or incomplete.
 Even if you have a lot of existing content, the launch of a new website (SEO and marketing services) or redesigned website presents a good opportunity to evaluate the quality of your external communications.
 If you don’t have enough articles and stories to populate your site, make sure you have a budget and timeline for creating, editing, and evaluating content.
 In other words, don’t wait until a week before launch to start writing.